 The Empire State Building is one of the most visited sights in New York City.
 It’s an unforgettable experience when the doors of the elevator open up on the 86th floor and you can admire the maze of skyscrapers at a vantage point of 1,250 feet.
 Many of you are wondering if it’s worth paying extra to go to the 102nd floor and without taking away too much, I’d say YES.

 We had only ever been on the 86th floor, however, until recently.
 We decided we had to test the next observation platform for ourselves – after all, it is 16 floors higher!
 After 10 months of renovation, the 102nd floor of the Empire State Building finally opened in October 2019.
 One thing is for sure, the Empire State Building’s 102nd-floor observatory view just got even better.
 It’s definitely one of the best observation decks in New York.

-The observation platform on the 102nd floor of the Empire State Building
+What is on the 102nd floor of the Empire State Building?

 The 102nd floor soars to a total of 1224 feet over Manhattan.
 The visitors will discover a 360-degree expanse beautifully showcasing the incredible views of the Hudson and the East River, the World Trade Center, Central Park and the iconic Chrysler Building.

 In the past, the space on the 102nd floor was smaller and wasn’t really offering these stunning views that you get today.
 Now you’ll find windows with mammoth floor-to-ceiling glass panes.
 Each window weighs at about 450 pounds and offers the best conditions for the perfect selfie with the beautiful New York City skyline in the background.
 Of course, the glass is colored to protect the visitors from the sun, but it is still an amazing experience to go on the 102nd floor of the Empire State Building.